Jaime Astrain

-Jaime Astrain Aguado (born 5 February 1988) is a Spanish footballer who plays as a central defender.
+Jaime Astrain Aguado (born 5 February 1988) is a Spanish former footballer who played as a central defender.

-Football career
+Club career

 Astrain was born in Madrid.
 He spent the vast majority of his career in the lower leagues.

 Astrain's professional input consisted of 70 minutes in a 1–0 away win against Real Murcia in the second round of the Copa del Rey, while in representation of Córdoba CF. He had signed for the Segunda División club in June 2011.